jpakkane/pitiviinstaller/readme.md

     ../src/sdk-build-tools/buildqt5.sh -s
     ../src/sdk-build-tools/buildifw.sh

+These scripts print their configure status and want you to accept it with pressing `y`and `enter` before starting compilations..
+If you want to run them headless, add a `-y` argument, which causes them to skip the verification step.

 ## Building the installer

 Check out a fresh copy of this repo and cd into it.
 Put the newest